-- Scoop a little dough and roll with your hands into a ball shape.
+- Use a medium cookie scoop to scoop up cookie dough and roll with your hands into a ball shape.

 - Roll the ball in powdered sugar and place on parchment paper lined baking sheet.

-- When all of the dough is made into these balls, flatten them to 1/2 inch thickness with your hand.
+- When all of the dough is made into these balls, flatten them to ½ inch thickness with your hand or a glass bottom.

 - Bake the crinkle cookies for 8-10 minutes.

 - Remove onto a wire cooling rack.

 - I have tested this recipe with King Arthur Measure for Measure GF and Bob's Red Mill 1 to 1 GF blend.
 That doesn't mean others will not work, I just have not tested other flours.

 - If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add 1 teaspoon.

 - If you want to reduce the sugar, you can skip rolling the cookies in powdered sugar.